NuttShell/Xiaomi-cloud-tokens-extractor/README.md

 deactivate
 ```

-> On a headless machine add `--host <LAN IP>` as well if you want to open it from another device on the network.
+> On a headless machine (no display/image viewer available) add `--serve-image` to view the captcha/QR code over HTTP instead: `python3 token_extractor.py --serve-image`.
+Add `--host <LAN IP>` as well if you want to open it from another device on the network.

 ## Troubleshooting